Please try all remedies below first, and then email me if things are still fowling-you up as most are common: firstname.lastname@example.org

 –5.
 No confirmation email: Check your Spam or Junk Email folder for it and if you do not see it there after 15 minutes, then email me email@example.com and I can easily approve you manually.
 This happens to a small percentage of people and we can still work around it!

 –6.
-Misreading it: Are you trying to Sign in, instead of Signing up?
-Are you putting the password in the email field or vice-versa?
+Misreading it again: Are you putting the password in the email field or vice-versa?
 (It happens to us all)

 The real problem (above) is not your inputting it wrong the second time, but that you do not have a password that has met the strength criteria needed.
 The password I put in was Duckswin and it has no numerals or punctuation symbols, and consequently is a too easy or a weak sauce password.
 It states above that it is “Very weak” and more needs to be added to this password to make it pass a “Fair” rating as you see above with the green arrows.